 It is illegal to engage in, and the College prohibits, discrimination in any aspect of student life, including admissions, recruitment, extracurricular activities, financial assistance, counseling, guidance and course offerings.
 The Vice President for Academic and Student Affairs has designated the Student Affairs Officer the responsibility for coordinating the College’s efforts to comply with and carry out its responsibilities under applicable laws prohibiting discrimination and harassment, including Title IX of the Educational Amendments of 1972.

-- Discrimination: unequal treatment of a person based on race, color, religion or creed, national origin, ancestry, gender, gender identity, sexual orientation, age, physical or mental disability, serious medical condition, spousal affiliation, veteran status, pregnancy, genetic information, citizenship, and any other basis prohibited by law.
+- Discrimination Unequal treatment of a person based on race, color, religion or creed, national origin, ancestry, gender, gender identity, sexual orientation, age, physical or mental disability, serious medical condition, spousal affiliation, veteran status, pregnancy, genetic information, citizenship, and any other basis prohibited by law.

-To facilitate an effective investigation:
+A. To facilitate an effective investigation: